Visiting Rome in June – All You Need to Know (2023 Edition)

 Along with April and May, June is one of the best months to visit Rome.
 Even though the weather can reach quite high temperatures and walking long hours in the streets of Rome will be harder than in March or April, June is still pleasant, especially in the morning.

-Make the most of your June trip to Rome by visiting popular landmarks and exploring the city’s best-kept secrets in a mix of modern and new, well-known and hidden gems.
+Make the most of your June trip to Rome by not limiting your visit only to the most famous landmarks but also exploring the city’s best-kept secrets in a mix of modern and new, well-known and hidden gems.
+This is one of the best ways to beat the crowds in Rome.

 Reasons to visit Rome in June